Astro Boy (film): Design

-Like Imagi did with TMNT in 2007, the film was CGI animated on Maya and rendered on Pixar's RenderMan at Imagi's Los Angeles facility and its main studio in Hong Kong.
+Like what Imagi did with TMNT in 2007, the film was CGI animated on Maya and rendered on Pixar's RenderMan at Imagi's Los Angeles facility and its main studio in Hong Kong.
 Some changes to Astro's design had to be made in order to appeal to a western audience and making the leap to CGI.
 The more challenging was his kawaii portrayal, part of which were his large eyes and curly eyelashes, features that the filmmakers thought made him too feminine.
 Imagi had several discussions on how round and curvy Astro's body proportions should be and in the end they were made slimmer.

 The by-product of these changes was Astro's Caucasian look.
 In early development Astro's design was young, resembling his iconic design of a 9-year-old boy.
 The design team changed that and made him look like a 13-year-old to appeal to a larger audience.
 They also gave him a white shirt, and a blue jacket since they thought it would be strange to have a normal boy running around without one.
 They also replaced his heart-shaped energy core with a glowing blue one.